anvarjamgirov/vin_decoder/README.md

 ## Deployment
 + clone the repo
-+ create .env file inside main directory, in our case it is 'cloudy' folder (top one, not the one with settings.py)
++ create .env file inside main directory, in our case it is 'vin_decoder' folder (top one, not the one with settings.py)
 + put these value into `.env`:
 ```
     SECRET_KEY=<DJANGO_PROJECT_SECRET_KEY>